 Meet Maple Mystery Games

 Jan and John live with our two teenage sons (Charles and Oliver), Jan's mother (Margaret), two cats (Albus and Lily), and a Miniature Labradoodle (Ginny).
-Our sons often find themselves testing new games!
+Our sons have been helping test new games since they were 13!

-John spent many years working for different local companies in a variety of technical and management roles before changing jobs to help Jan with the web design business.
+John spent many years working for BT in a variety of technical, financial, and management roles before moving to STL and then AXA.
+He now oversees the technical side of production, ensuring that the website works properly and is maintained well.
+He also manages our company accounts and helps Jan in some of her multiple brainstorming sessions.
 When not working, he is actively involved with the local Scouting movement and loves cooking.

 Lily, Albus and Ginny "help" with typing and proofreading: